 It has been HOT, HOT, HOT!
 All I can say is, WOW.
 Not complaining (well, maybe a little), actually loving it, but it has been hot.
 Last week I felt like we moved to Florida.
 A brief (not the norm) rainstorm brought us the humid weather.
 Then the heat comes on.
 How are we keeping cool?
-By enjoying the recipe Strawberry Lemonade by the buckets full.
+By enjoying glasses of this the recipe Strawberry Lemonade by the buckets full.

 During the summer I tend to keep pitchers of flavored waters or ice tea nearby, and it seems if they are on the counter we will finish one by the end of the day.
 Another favorite is homemade sodas.
 I make a simple syrup out of the fruit that is on its last leg then we add a little sparkling water.
 I think to think it is better for us than store-bought soda.
 As well it is fun to play with different fruits as well as herbs.